Experienced China Lawyers. Fluent in Chinese Language and Culture.

 Harris Bricken does much of its more routine China work on a flat fee basis.
 We most often charge a flat fee for OEM agreements, employment contracts, employer manuals, China trademark filings, NNN agreements , and company formations (usually WFOEs), among other things.

-Our foucs is on achieving our client’s goals effectively and at the lowest reasonable cost.
-We develop effective solutions tomeet our client’s needs in a way that actually works under China’s legal system.
-We never propose an elegant legal solution with no practical application under Chinese law or on the ground realities.
+Our focus is on achieving our client’s goals effectively and at the lowest reasonable cost.
+We develop effective solutions to meet our clients’ needs in a way that actually works under China’s legal system.
+We never propose an elegant legal solution with no practical application under Chinese law or to the on the ground realities.